 Discourages independent decision making

-A micromanager is usually irritated when an employee makes a decision without consulting them first.
+Micromanagers tend to get irritated when an employee makes a decision without consulting them first.
 That's true even if the decision is within their level of expertise!
 A good percentage of employees feel that team leaders don't help them perform at their best.
-Discouraging people to make decisions and take responsibility is demotivating.

 There's the team leader who tells everyone to stay late and then leaves promptly at 5:00pm to go golfing.